brahianrosswill/ComfyUI-geltz/README.md

 ### Regional Split Sampler (rss)

-Allows prompting by two region, or more can be defined in file.
+Allows prompting by two regions, more can be defined in file.
 Splits the image width into left and right regions using a soft mask (center, feather), applies separate positive conditionings to each side, then calls `nodes.common_ksampler` with the chosen sampler/scheduler to generate a LATENT.

 Registers as `Regional Split Sampler` with inputs for model, seed, steps, cfg, denoise, center, and feather.